olafurw/poke-fighting-rust/README.md

 Rust project that simulates a grid of Pokémon fighting with each other.

-Each Pokémon type is a pixel and is represented by a color.
+Each Pokémon type is a pixel on the grid and is represented by a color.

 Every frame an attack is done by a Pokémon that will pick a random neighbour, if that neighbour faints they will turn into a pokemon of the same type as the attacker.